matrix-org/matrix-spec-proposals/proposals/2716-importing-history-into-existing-rooms.md

 ## Proposal

- 1. We let the AS API override the parent(s) of an event when injecting it into the room, thus letting bridges consciously specify the topological ordering of the room DAG.
-We do this by adding a `parent` querystring parameter on the `PUT /_matrix/client/r0/rooms/{roomId}/send/{eventType}/{txnId}` and `PUT /_matrix/client/r0/rooms/{roomId}/state/{eventType}/{stateKey}` endpoints.
+ 1. We let the AS API override the prev_event(s) of an event when injecting it into the room, thus letting bridges consciously specify the topological ordering of the room DAG.
+We do this by adding a `prev_event` querystring parameter on the `PUT /_matrix/client/r0/rooms/{roomId}/send/{eventType}/{txnId}` and `PUT /_matrix/client/r0/rooms/{roomId}/state/{eventType}/{stateKey}` endpoints.
-    The `parent` parameter can be repeated multiple times to specify multiple parent event IDs of the event being submitted.
-An event must not have more than 20 parents.
+    The `prev_event` parameter can be repeated multiple times to specify multiple parent event IDs of the event being submitted.
+An event must not have more than 20 prev_events.
-    If a `parent` parameter is not presented, the server assumes the event is being appended to the current timeline and calculates the parents as normal.
-If an unrecognised event ID is specified as a `parent`, the request fails with a 404.
+    If a `prev_event` parameter is not presented, the server assumes the event is being appended to the current timeline and calculates the prev_events as normal.
+If an unrecognised event ID is specified as a `prev_event`, the request fails with a 404.

  2. We also let the AS API override ('massage') the `origin_server_ts` timestamp applied to sent events.
 We do this by adding a `ts` querystring parameter on the